FurryR/wheeling/doc/en-us/getting-started/compatibility.md

     extensionId: 'NameOfyourExtension', // ID of the extension.
 Usually the name of your extension but please only use letters.
     featured: true,
     disabled: false,
-    collaborator: 'You!' // replace it with your name here.
+    collaborator: 'You!', // replace it with your name here.
+    iconURL: 'https://example.com/icon.svg', // The cover of your extension.
+    insetIconURL: 'https://example.com/iconSmall.svg', // The icon of your extension (will be displayed on the left side of the blocks).
-    collaboratorURL: 'https://github.com/FurryR' // Optional but recommended.
+    collaboratorURL: 'https://github.com/FurryR', // Optional but recommended.
 Replace it with your own profile or blog URL.

     // The following options are used if there are multiple collaborators.
-Don't use collaborator and collaboratorList while using collaboratorList!
+Don't use collaborator while using collaboratorList!
     collaboratorList: [
       {
         collaborator: 'FurryR@GitHub',